Suitceyes-Project/Keep-Your-Distance/README.md

 	- opencv-contrib-python
 	- matplotlib
     - matplotlib.pyplot
-    - imageio
     - PIL.Image
     - os
     - os.path
+    - time

 3. run / build the app:
+    - if you want to use webcam of laptop (NO external device)
+      * change argument 1 to 0 in:
+            - camera_calibration.62
+            - arucreate.58

     - initiate game:
-      * use "camera_calibration.fast_calibrate()", if calibration images with respective cam are already saved in "_calibration" folder
+      * use "camera_calibration.fast_calibrate()", if calibration images with respective cam are already saved in "_calibration" folder (Intel RealSense)
       * use "camera_calibration.calibrate()", if calibration needs to be done completely (i.e., new camera, no images saved in "_calibration" folder)
+      * change value set_marker_width, if you choose a different charuco board (width of printed aruco markers on chessboard)
       * choose your own game_duration (length of pursuit)

-    - game loop
+      * choose your own sleep_time: waiting intervall until next aruco marker detection